RedLinesNT/PSGLTriangle/README.md

 The README could be better, I'm not quite used to make them, it's been a long time...

-I'm a neybie yhen it comes to consoles, their constraints and the rest about them.
+I'm a newbie when it comes to consoles, their constraints and the rest about them.
 I only have some basic theory.

 What I've programmed is an extremely primitive approach to <i>PSGL</i> and the <i>PlayStation3</i> in itself.
 It could use a lot of improvement with a little more learning on my part.